Paper airplane icon

 Accommodation in Milan

-Best Hotels: Ostello Bello
+The Best Backpacker Option: Ostello Bello

 Best Affordable Hotel: J24 Hotel Milano

 This stylish and modern hotel is right near an underground station and offers a sophisticated place to base yourself whilst in Milan.
-It offers continental breakfast, a bar and flat screen tvs in each room too and has a chic industrial style.
+It offers continental breakfast, a bar and flat-screen TVs in each room too and has a chic industrial style.
 It’s the ideal place to base yourself in Milan.

 Find More Options Here: